Hephaestus-Metrics/Translator/README.md

 This Repository contains the Translator of [Hephaestus Project](https://github.com/Hephaestus-Metrics).

-Translator consists of Java representation of Prometheus queries results and Metrics.
+Translator consists of representation of Prometheus queries results and Metrics written in Java 16.

+## Maven Repository
+Translator is available on remote Maven repository with the following group id:

+`<groupId>io.github.hephaestus-metrics</groupId>`

+## Brief descritpion
 Metrics have been split into two categories each containing two subcategories.
 * Simple metrics
   * Scalar metrics